awwx/arc-globals-in-table/README.md

                     (eval (arc-compile (ac-denil e) globals))))

-`load` also takes the second optional parameter, the "globals" namespace to load the file into:
+`load` also takes the second optional parameter, the "globals" value to load the file into:

     (def load (file (o into globals))
       (w/infile f file